-A single ‘named host’ license can be purchased for $370 per year from Learning Environments via the general enquiry form.
+Signing Up A single ‘named host’ license can be purchased for $200 for 2015, requested via the Learning Environments via this google doc form.
 It allows you to host an online session for up to 100 users at a time.
 For more detailed information about the host license view the named host Named Host license update FAQ.
 Once you receive notification that you’ve been set up with an Adobe Connect account you are ready to create your first meeting :

 - Navigate to http://unimelb.adobeconnect.com and enter your login details

-- From the main menu select ‘Create New: Meeting’, enter the desired info and select ‘Finish’.
+- From the main menu select ‘Create New: Meeting’

 There are some useful online resources to view to help become familiar with the operation of Adobe Connect: